jlaomoc/Module_1/README.md

-# Module_1
+# Module 1 Challenge

-# Title: Chime!
+# Chime!
 Reimagining what banking is

 # Overview and Origin
 Financial technology company "that partners with national banks to help provide access to easy-to-use financial products for consumers"